sequelize/website/docs/other-topics/dialect-specific-things.md

 const sequelize = new Sequelize('database', 'username', 'password', {
   dialect: 'mssql',
   dialectOptions: {
-    // Observe the need for this nested `options` field for MSSQL
+    // Observe the need for this nested `options` property for MSSQL
     options: {
       // Your tedious options here
       useUTC: false,